htmlburger/wpemerge-theme/docs/asset-pipeline/overview.md

 | `resources/scripts/foo/foo.js` | `import foo from '@scripts/foo/foo';` |
 | `resources/scripts/foo.js` | `import foo from '@scripts/foo';` |

-In the last two examples you can even omit the `@scripts` portion as your `scripts/` directory is considered a module root:
+In the last two examples you can even omit the `@scripts/` portion as your `scripts/` directory is considered a module root:

 | File | Import |
 | --- | --- |